thuml/Transolver/README.md

 **All of the previous Transformer-based neural operators directly apply attention to mesh points.** However, the massive mesh points in practical applications will cause challenges in both computation cost and capturing physical correlations.

 Transolver is based on a more foundational idea, that is **learning intrinsic physical states under complex geometrics**.
-This design make our model free from superficial and unwieldy meshes and focus more on the physics modeling.
+This design frees our model from superficial and unwieldy meshes and focuses more on physics modeling.

 As shown below, **Transolver can precisely capture miscellaneous physical states of PDEs**, such as (a) various fluid-structure interactions in a Darcy flow, (b) different extrusion regions of elastic materials, (c) shock wave and wake flow around the airfoil, (d) front-back surfaces and up-bottom spaces of driving cars.